josh-holder/josh-holder.github.io/_posts/2024-02-25-rocket-landing.md

 ### 3. Sequential Convex Programming (SCP)

-The first thing to note is that there is a large difference between following a path and coming up with a path yourself - think about the difference between solving a maze for the first time, and tracing a correct path someone has shown you with your pencil.
-If we can invest some effort into coming up with a path through the maze, all we have to do later is follow the path we've laid out.
-This saves us critical computation time onboard our spacecraft.

-One of the primary enabling technologies of propulsive landing has been Sequential Convex Programming (SCP), which is a method of generating these feasible trajectories ahead of time.
+One of the primary enabling technologies of propulsive landing has been Sequential Convex Programming (SCP), which is a method of generating optimal solutions to problems of this type.

 #### 3.1 Convex Optimization Problems